hwdsl2/setup-ipsec-vpn/azure/README.md

 When the deployment finishes, Azure displays a notification.
 Next steps: [Configure VPN Clients](../README.md#next-steps).

 **Note:** When connecting to the server using SSH, use the username and password you specified in the deployment template.
 To add or export IKEv2 clients, run `sudo ikev2.sh`.
-If somehow you still cannot SSH into the VM after running the CLI command `ssh azureuser@YOUR-VM-PUBLIC-IP` and entering the correct login credentials, see [Troubleshoot SSH connections to an Azure Linux VM that fails, errors out, or is refused](https://docs.microsoft.com/en-us/troubleshoot/azure/virtual-machines/troubleshoot-ssh-connection) and or [Can’t SSH to Azure Linux VM because permissions are too open](https://docs.microsoft.com/en-us/troubleshoot/azure/virtual-machines/troubleshoot-ssh-permissions-too-open)
+If somehow you still cannot SSH into the VM after running the CLI command `ssh azureuser@YOUR-VM-PUBLIC-IP` and entering the correct login credentials, see [Troubleshoot SSH connections to an Azure Linux VM that fails, errors out, or is refused](https://docs.microsoft.com/en-us/troubleshoot/azure/virtual-machines/troubleshoot-ssh-connection) and/or [Can’t SSH to Azure Linux VM because permissions are too open](https://docs.microsoft.com/en-us/troubleshoot/azure/virtual-machines/troubleshoot-ssh-permissions-too-open)

 ## Authors